Phillies' Joe Girardi, Jean Segura have dugout spat, manager downplays it as 'bench conversation'

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-Television cameras panned to the Phillies dugout to see manager Joe Girardi and Segura have a shouting match in the dugout.
+Television cameras panned to the Phillies dugout to see manager Joe Girardi and Segura at the end of a shouting match in the dugout.
 At one point, Segura had to be restrained by coach Dusty Wathan.

 Girardi was reluctant to talk about the incident with reporters.